2015 February: One day climb to Little Ginini & Ginger Ale from Corin Dam, ACT, Australia

-I still have Mt Murray, Mt Scabby and Mt Mavis to tick off.
-Contact me if you wish to join in to climb these three ... hhmmm ... or any other mountains :-)
+I still have Mt Murray and Mt Scabby to tick off.
+Contact me if you wish to join in to climb these two ... hhmmm ... or any other mountains :-)

 • 01 1913 m Bimberi Peak - Photos and trip report are in my blogs:

 • 02 1855 m Mt Gingera - Photos and trip report are in my blog:

 • 03 1845 m Mt Murray - Not yet climbed ...
 Contact me if you wish to join in for the climb.